Chart Color Schemes

 Coombs lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Coombs' population is around 6,482 as of Aug 2025.
-This reflects an increase of 1,631 people (33.6%) since the 2021 Census, which reported a population of 4,851 people.
-The change is inferred from the estimated resident population of 5,872 from the ABS as of June 2024 and an additional 684 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,794 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Coombs' 33.6% growth since the 2021 census exceeded the state's (5.7%) and SA4 region's growth rates, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 57.3% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Coombs' population is approximately 6,482 as of Nov 2025.
+This figure represents an increase of 1,631 people (33.6%) since the 2021 Census, which reported a population of 4,851.
+The change is inferred from ABS' estimated resident population of 5,872 in June 2024 and an additional 684 validated new addresses since the Census date.
+This results in a density ratio of 2,794 persons per square kilometer, placing Coombs in the upper quartile relative to national locations assessed by AreaSearch.
+Coombs' growth of 33.6% since the 2021 census exceeded the state's (5.9%) and SA4 region's average.
+Population growth was primarily driven by interstate migration contributing approximately 57.3% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Future population trends predict exceptional growth placing Coombs in the top 10 percent of Australian statistical areas, with an expected expansion by 2,790 persons to 2041 based on the latest population numbers, resulting in a total increase of 33.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, also using 2022 as a base, are adopted.
+Future population trends predict exceptional growth, placing Coombs in the top 10 percent of Australian statistical areas.
+The area is expected to expand by 2,790 persons to 2041 based on the latest population numbers, with an increase of 33.6% in total over the 17 years.

 Frequently Asked Questions - Population